imliuyzh/lfs101x-notes/chapter9.md

 - h for hours
 - d for days

+Note the sum of durations will be applied if multiple time ranges are provided.

 ## `cron`
 `cron` is a time-based scheduling utility program.
 It can launch routine background jobs at specific times and/or days on an ongoing basis. `cron` is driven by a configuration file called /etc/crontab (cron table), which contains the various shell commands that need to be run at the properly scheduled times.
 There are both system-wide crontab files and individual user-based ones.
 Each line of a crontab file represents a job, and is composed of a so-called CRON expression, followed by a shell command to execute.